Tyheim

 This photobook is shaped by that depression and disintegration.
 It reflects what it feels like to stand inside that world: close, uncomfortable, and real, yet strangely vibrant, colorful, and, in its own way, beautiful.
 These are visual expressions of despair, not explanations of it.
 Nothing is staged.
 Nothing is embellished.
 This is art pulled from the edge.

-A woman with black hair and tattoos, wearing a brown fringed jacket over a gray crop top and pearl bracelet, standing against a plain wall.
+A woman with black hair, wearing a brown fringed jacket and gray top, standing against a textured wall with a fire extinguisher in the background.

-A man with messy hair and a beard, wearing a red sweater, shows a severely infected and ulcerated arm in an outdoor urban setting.
+A man with long curly hair and a beard, wearing a red sweater, showing a severely infected and raw arm, standing outdoors near a chain-link fence on a cloudy day.

 Tiraspol